oracle/weblogic-toolkit-ui/documentation/2.0/content/setup/install.md

 | wktui-2.0.0.x86_64.rpm                         | Linux RPM package installer.           |
 | wktui_2.0.0_amd64.deb                          | Linux DEB package installer.           |

+**NOTE**: The WKT UI application is built using the Electron framework and as such, we support only the platforms and versions supported by [Electron](https://github.com/electron/electron?tab=readme-ov-file#platform-support).
+For example, because of the Electron requirement for Fedora 32 or newer, we support _only_ versions 8.0 and higher of Oracle Linux, RedHat Linux, and CentOS Linux.

 The Linux AppImage package is not an installer.
 It is a portable packaging of the application that can run directly without installation on a compatible Linux machine.
 For more information, see https://appimage.org/.